greiginsydney/Intervalometerator/SHOPPINGLIST.md

 ##  Electronics
 #### Arduino Pro Mini 328

-I went with the 3.3V 8MHz model for its minimal current consumption and pin-compatibility with the Pi's 3.3V IO pins.
+We went with the 3.3V 8MHz model for its minimal current consumption and pin-compatibility with the Pi's 3.3V IO pins.
 You *will* get better performance out of the 5V version, but also inherit an obligation to add a level converter for the pins (not described here).

 - [SparkFun](https://www.sparkfun.com/products/11114)
 - [Amazon](https://amzn.to/2JAzSue)
 - [Robot Gear (AU)](https://www.robotgear.com.au/Product.aspx/Details/1993-Arduino-Pro-Mini-328-3-3V-8MHz)

-    $AUD16
+    $AUD16</br>
+    $USD13

 #### FTDI programming cable